ReactiveSets/toubkal/README.md

 manuals:

 - A Tutorial
-- ConnectedSets Application Architect Manual
+- Toubkal Application Architect Manual
-- ConnectedSets Pipelet Developper's Guide
+- Toubkal Pipelet Developper's Guide
 - A Reference Manual for all available pipelets by module

 ### Automated Tests, Continuous Integration